jerrodgerth/useful-ni/README.md

 # useful-ni

 An unofficial collection of links for data sheets, docs, data models, community resources and more.
 On their own, these resources are often hard to find unfortunately.
-This is a bit like sharing a bunch of bookmarks.
+So, this is really a curated list of bookmarks...
 Hopefully this proves _useful_ for others as well.

 PRs welcome.